arv100kri/Cognitive-Services/Content/en-us/Emotion/GetStarted.md

 <!--
-Path: Emotion API
+NavPath: Emotion API
-Link Label: Get Started with Emotion API in C#
+LinkLabel: Get Started with Emotion API in C#
 -->

 # Get Started with Emotion API in C&#35;